Author and Founder of ‘Sparky and Shady’

 Fear is a natural and normal part of life.
 The purpose of fear is to keep us alive and safe and to protect us too.

 The problem with fear is that if we do not learn to manage our fear, it can seep into our lives through our thoughts and feelings until we end up believing unhelpful things about ourselves, other people and life.

 This is why so many people in the world are unhappy and unfulfilled.
 People believe the fearful thoughts that have been passed onto them from their parents, grandparents and our society as a whole.
 Some of these beliefs include; “Life is hard.
 You have to work in a job you don’t like to earn money to survive.
 No one is going to go out of their way to help you.
-You are not worthy of happiness, wealth, a loving partner, love, fun, freedom, loyal friends, recognition and fame.
+You are not worthy of happiness, wealth, a loving partner, love, fun, freedom, loyal friends and recognition.
 Dreams do not come true for ordinary people like you.
 You can’t be your true self because no one will love you.”
 (None of this is true by the way!
 I call it a ‘load of Shady’! )

 ‘The Law of Attraction‘, ‘A Self-fulfilling Prophecy‘, ‘A Growth or Fixed Mindset‘, ‘As a Man Thinketh‘, ‘The Power of Positive Thinking‘ or whatever you want to call the theory that human beings have power over their own lives, has a lot of truth to it!